 Refer to the

-This Ecma Standard defines the ECMAScript 2022 Language.
-It is the thirteenth edition of the ECMAScript Language Specification.
+This Ecma Standard defines the ECMAScript 2023 Language.
+It is the fourteenth edition of the ECMAScript Language Specification.
 Since publication of the first edition in 1997, ECMAScript has grown to be one of the world's most widely used general-purpose programming languages.
 It is best known as the language embedded in web browsers but has also been widely adopted for server and embedded applications.

 The development of the ECMAScript Language Specification started in November 1996.
 The first edition of this Ecma Standard was adopted by the Ecma General Assembly of June 1997.